taikoxyz/taiko-mono/packages/website/pages/docs/reference/glossary.md

 ## Bytecode

 Generally, an instruction set designed for efficient execution by a software interpreter or a virtual machine.
 Unlike human-readable source code, bytecode is expressed numerically.
-Within the context of rollups, often related to whether the bytecode of programs on the rollup are capable of being run as-is on Ethereum as well, and vice versa.
+Within the context of rollups, often related to the concept of [compatibility](#compatibility): whether the bytecode of programs on the rollup are capable of being run as-is on Ethereum as well, and vice versa.

 ## Challenge period